-The Depositary was appointed under a Depositary Agreement between the ACD, and the Depositary (the "Depositary Agreement").
+The Depositary was appointed under an agreement (as amended and novated from time to time) between the Company, the ACD, and the Depositary (the "Depositary Agreement").

 The Depositary Agreement contains provisions indemnifying the Depositary and limiting the liability of the Depositary in certain circumstances.